 Lot line, front, means in the case of a lot abutting upon only one (1) street or alley, the line separating such lot from such street.
-In the case of any other lot, the owner shall, for the purpose of this Zoning Ordinance, have the privilege of electing any street lot line as the front lot line, provided that the primary entrance to the parcel's principal structure is provided along that lot line provided that such choice, in the opinion of the division of planning or the division of building inspection, as appropriate, will not be injurious to the existing, or to the desirable future development of adjacent properties.
+In the case of any other lot, the owner shall, for the purpose of this Zoning Ordinance, have the privilege of electing any street lot line as the front lot line, provided that the primary entrance to the parcel's principal structure is provided along that lot line.